nitsg2530/Flask_apps/README.md

 # Flask_apps

-Bunch of Flask application, aim is to learn and showcase the developed ML models in python with frontend
+Bunch of Flask applications, aim is to learn and showcase the developed ML models in python with frontend

-Here are the applications
+Here are the application(s)

 **1. URL Shortener (url-shortener) -**
 * Creating my first route in a Flask project